boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

    RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-   There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
-These data nodes may be considered sensitive or vulnerable in some network environments.
+There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., "config true", which is the default).
+All writable data nodes are likely to be reasonably sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config) and delete operations to these data nodes without proper protection or authentication can have a negative effect on network operations.
-   Specifically, the following subtrees and data nodes have particular sensitivities/vulnerabilities:
+The following subtrees and data nodes have particular sensitivities/vulnerabilities:

-   /system/tacacs-plus/server:
+   'server':
    :  This list contains the data nodes used
       to control the TACACS+ servers used by the device.
 Unauthorized access to this list could enable an attacker to assume complete control over the device by pointing to a compromised TACACS+ server, or to modify the counters to hide attacks against the device.

-   /system/tacacs-plus/server/shared-secret:
+   'shared-secret':
    :  This leaf controls the key
       known to both the TACACS+ client and server.
 Unauthorized access to this leaf could make the device vulnerable to attacks;
       therefore, it has been restricted using the "default-deny-all" access control defined in {{!RFC8341}}.
 When setting, it is highly